Self-hosted Agent Configuration

 Scheduler Timezone

-IANA timezone used by the scheduler when interpreting times in scheduled prompts (e.g. "remind me tomorrow at 8am").
+IANA timezone used by the scheduler when interpreting times in scheduled messages (e.g. "remind me tomorrow at 8am").
 If unset, the scheduler falls back to the user's client timezone, then to UTC.

 Applying Changes